mmingyeong/kspec_adc_controller/README.md

 - Python 3.6 or higher
 - [Nanotec's NanoLib Python library](https://www.nanotec.com/eu/en/products/9985-nanolib)
   Ensure that the NanoLib library is installed and properly configured to facilitate communication with the ADC hardware.
-- Compatible hardware: K-SPEC ADC and prism motors.
+- Compatible hardware: K-SPEC ADC and prism motors system.

 ## Usage Example